Engrove/Turntable/README.md

 ---

+### **Disclaimer**

+This toolkit is provided as a design aid for theoretical exploration and educational purposes.
+The calculations are based on established physics, but are subject to the following limitations:
+-   **Theoretical Nature:** The results are theoretical and do not account for all real-world variables, such as manufacturing tolerances, material inconsistencies, or environmental factors.
+-   **No Guarantee of Accuracy:** While developed with care, this tool is a hobbyist project.
+There is no guarantee of the absolute accuracy of the calculations.
+-   **User Responsibility:** Users are encouraged to cross-reference the results with their own measurements and practical experience.
+The ultimate responsibility for any physical build rests with the user.

+---
 ### **Contributing**

 This is an open-source project built for the community.
 Feedback, bug reports, and suggestions are warmly welcomed.
 Please feel free to open an issue on the GitHub repository.